Skip to content

 • 11 participants who raised over $1,000

-• Over $60,000 raised for GGAS’s conservation and environmental education programs!
+• Over $60,000 raised for GGBA’s conservation and environmental education programs!
 That includes donations we made to some of our partner conservation groups that co-hosted Birdathon trips — Ventana Wildlife Society, East Bay Regional Park District, Santa Clara Valley Audubon Society, and Point Blue.

 Año Nuevo trip led by Steve and Carol Lombardi / Photo by Ilana DeBare